 Estrogen, Microbiome and Metabolic Health

+Estrogen and the microbiome regulate weight gain and lipid deposition independent of each other.
 By increasing the density of small intestinal villi capillaries, gut microbiota influence gastrointestinal physiology and gut motility, and thus promote caloric extraction from the diet.
-Studies in humans show that a drastic reduction in the diversity of gut microbes (also called dysbiosis) is enough to cause functional changes related to weight gain [1].
-Owing to the essential role of the gut ecosystem in maintaining host physiology, unfavorable alterations in the composition of the microbial make up can trigger a wide range of physiological disorders, including low-grade inflammation, metabolic disorders, excess lipid accumulation, and loss of insulin sensitivity, which increase the risk of developing metabolic diseases.
+Studies in humans show that a drastic reduction in the diversity of gut microbes — also called dysbiosis — is enough to cause functional changes related to weight gain [1].
+Unfavourable alterations in the composition of the microbial make-up can trigger a wide range of physiological disorders, including low-grade inflammation, metabolic disorders, excess lipid accumulation and loss of insulin sensitivity.

-Estrogen is Protective for Microbial Diversity
+Estrogen Is Protective for Microbial Diversity

 Adequate estrogen levels are important for a multitude of functions outside of its reproductive role.
 Specific to the microbiome, estrogen and estrogen-like compounds prevent the loss of and promote growth and proliferation of beneficial bacteria [2].
-For example, animals treated with estrogen have significantly higher microbial diversity than controls [3]
+Animals treated with estrogen have significantly higher microbial diversity than controls [3].
+Research shows that microbial diversity is key for maintaining a healthy metabolic profile [1].
+The study by Turnbaugh (2009) specifically illuminates how dysbiosis can preferentially turn on genes and inappropriately activate pathways involved in sugar and carbohydrate metabolism in overweight but not in lean individuals.

 Estrogen Helps Maintain the Integrity of the Gut